projectacrn/acrn-hypervisor/doc/tutorials/sriov_virtualization.rst

 #.
 Input the ``echo n > /sys/class/net/enp109s0f0/device/sriov\_numvfs``
    command in the Service VM to enable n VF devices for the first PF device (\ *enp109s0f0)*.
-The number *n* can't be more than *TotalVFs* which comes from the return value of command
+The number *n* can't be more than *TotalVFs* coming from the return value of command
    ``cat /sys/class/net/enp109s0f0/device/sriov\_totalvfs``.
 Here we use *n = 2* as an example.